instill-ai/instill-core/README.md

 ## How VDP works

 The core concept of VDP is _pipeline_.
 A pipeline is an end-to-end workflow that automates end-to-end visual data processing.
 Each pipeline consists of three ordered components:
-1. _data source_: where the pipeline starts.
+1. **data source**: where the pipeline starts.
 It connects the source of image and video data to be processed and has a trigger mechanism for initiating the pipeline execution.
-2. _model_: a deployed Vision AI model to process the ingested visual data and generate structured outputs
+2. **model**: a deployed Vision AI model to process the ingested visual data and generate structured outputs
-3. _data destination_: where to send the structured outputs
+3. **data destination**: where to send the structured outputs

 Based on the trigger mechanism of the data source, when you trigger a pipeline, it will ingest and process the visual data, send the outputs to the destination every time the trigger event occurs.

-We also use _data connector_ as a general term to represent data source or data destination.
-Here is a list of data connectors that VDP supports.
+We use **data connector** as a general term to represent data source and data destination.
+A list of current supported data connectors can be found [here](docs/connectors/).

 We will continue adding new connectors to VDP.
-If you want to make a request, feel free to create an issue and describe your use case.
+If you want to make a request, please feel free to open an issue and describe your use case in details.

 ## Quick start